ICanBoogie/ActiveRecord/README.md

 ### Active Record class

-The `T_ACTIVERECORD_CLASS` key specifies the class used to instantiate the active records of the model.
+The `ACTIVERECORD_CLASS` key specifies the class used to instantiate the active records of the model.